Regulatory Model Numbers

 Switch Indicators

-The front panel LEDs are labeled either as in Figure 1 or as in Figure 2.
+The front panel LEDs are labeled as shown in the Figure 1 - System Status Indicators or the Figure 2 - System Status Indicators figures.
 Check your device for the specific method utilized.

 Figure 1.
 System Status Indicators